 I think I have postnatal depression!

 After having a baby, up to 80 per cent of women may develop the ‘baby blues‘.
 This most common when milk is coming in which is on about day three after birth.
-You will typically may by tearful, crying with minimal or any provocation, feel overwhelmed and feeling you are not able to cope as a new mum.
-This feeling passes in a day or two and is different to postnatal depression.
+You will typically be tearful, crying with minimal or any provocation, feel overwhelmed and feel you are not able to cope as a new mum.
+This feeling passes in a day or two and is different from postnatal depression.

 Postnatal depression (PND) is a depression that comes on within 12 months of having a baby, usually during the first few weeks or months.
 It can range in severity from very mild and transient, to severe and lingering.
 For most mothers, it passes quickly; for others, professional help is needed.